siznax/wptools/NOTES.md

 Language Codes and Wikisites
 ----------------------------

-Here's a list of language codes (even non-standard ones) currently in use: https://meta.wikimedia.org/wiki/Table_of_Wikimedia_projects
+Here's a list of language codes (even non-standard ones) currently in use:
+https://meta.wikimedia.org/wiki/Table_of_Wikimedia_projects

-Another list sorted by number of articles https://meta.wikimedia.org/wiki/List_of_Wikipedias
+Another list sorted by number of articles:
+https://meta.wikimedia.org/wiki/List_of_Wikipedias